vj98/Design-Patterns/Creational Design Patterns/Singleton Pattern/Readme.md

 There are two forms of singleton design pattern
 * Early Instantiation: creation of instance at load time.
-* Lazy Instantiation: creation of instance when required.obal access point to this instance.
+* Lazy Instantiation: creation of instance when required.